-Brief: New build commercial building to house business incubator
+Specialisation: New build commercial building to house business incubator

-The Lochgelly Business Centre is a new build development designed as a ‘business incubator’ to accelerate the successful growth of entrepreneurial companies through the provision of an array of shared business support resources and services.
 With £1.75m from the Scottish Town Centre Regeneration Fund the brief was to provide an ‘iconic, sustainable, flexible, economic business incubator centre to attract new business into the area’.

 The ‘iconic’ element of the design was achieved by the sweeping entrance wall which allows the building to impose itself on the street frontage in a subtle and elegant manner.
 Sustainability was addressed through the incorporation of a ‘Termodeck’ system which enables natural ventilation through hollow-core slabs whilst providing a high mass to moderate changes in the building’s temperature.
 Internally this system is supported via a steel frame with movable partitions enabling businesses to expand and contract without having to move.